LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 out of 60, or in 5th percentile of the distribution of the polarity scores for the youtube most popular videos.

-# Conclusion
+## Conclusion

-The above analys provides evidence that available technology could be utilized to help automatically detect, and therefore act upon, potentially dangerous content in an online video.
+The above analys provides evidence that available technology could be utilized to help automatically detect, and therefore act up, potentially dangerous content in an online video.

 Clearly, the above exercise is just a proof of concept and many issues